Asciminib (Scemblix®)

 Storage and Handling

-Store your medication in the original, labeled container at room temperature and in a dry location (unless otherwise directed by your healthcare provider or pharmacist).
+Store your medication in the original, labeled container at room temperature and in a dry location (unless told otherwise by your provider or pharmacist).
 This medication should not be stored in a pillbox.
 Keep containers out of reach of children and pets.

 If a caregiver prepares your dose for you, they should consider wearing gloves or pouring the pills directly from their container into the cap, a small cup, or directly into your hand.
 They should avoid touching the pills.
 They should always wash their hands before and after giving you the medication.
 Pregnant or nursing women should not prepare the dose for you.
-Ask your oncology team where to return any unused medication for disposal.
+Ask your provider where to return any unused medication for disposal.
 Do not flush down the toilet or throw it in the trash.

 Where do I get this medication?